hpbrew/game-client/README.md

 - Customizable geometries and materials
 - Animation loop for rendering

+## Game Client Musts
+- Character movement must not be impeded.
+No animation locking.
+- Stick to the basics.
+Start realistic then improvise.

 ## Contributing

 Feel free to submit issues or pull requests if you have suggestions or improvements for the project.